Greg HeberleinUNIVERSAL FUND MEMBER

 Greg's Story

 Greg joined Watsi on February 23rd, 2014.
-Eight years ago, Greg joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Greg's most recent donation traveled 8,500 miles to support Nekanisa, an 11-year-old girl from Kenya, to fund angular deformity correction.
+Nine years ago, Greg joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Greg's most recent donation traveled 8,200 miles to support Siltan, a 4-year-old girl from Ethiopia, to fund corrective surgery and prevent future health complications.

 Impact